 Over in Britain they have something called “the proms” at venues such the Albert Hall with “proms” being short for “promenade concert,” meaning close involvement.
 (And a mother’s “pram” is short for perambulator) At my city, we might have the symphony doing a concert of music from popular movies, but at the Albert Hall, when they produce, say, Doctor Who music, they will have Daleks promenading on stage and arguing with the master of ceremonies.

-Here at home, at a music store, there will a separate plastic file card for each artist, with several albums at each card.
+Here at home, at a music store, there is a separate plastic file card for each artist, with several albums at each card.
 I saw a card for Jeff Wayne, with the file empty.
 I was startled.
 “What?
 What other albums does he have?”

 The music clerk replied, “Just the one sir, but it keeps selling out.”
 He meant Jeff Wayne’s Musical Version of the War of the Worlds.
 Now I know why my 2 volume CD includes pictures as gorgeous as oil paintings: They are for the prom! (see footnote)